Mahendra of Nepal: Early life

-Even though he had not take any official education, he took private education inside the palace and learned politics, economics and Nepali literature, history and culture.
+Even though he did not have formal education, King Mahendra was privately educated inside the palace and learned politics, economics and Nepali literature, history and culture.

-Inside the palace, King Mahendra had a love affair with a concubine, named Geeta Gurung through which a child was born at the age of 13.There was only one child named Rabindra Shah/Gurung.
-Since the concubine was not a Thakuri, his marriage could not take place and the royal family decided to marry their son with the Rana family.

-In 1940, He married Indra Rajya Lakshmi, the granddaughter of Juddha Shumsher Jung Bahadur Rana and daughter of General Hari Shamsher Jang Bahadur Rana.
+He had secret affairs with geeta gurung in child, he could not marry as she was concubine.So,his family decided to marry her in other royal family status.In 1940, he married Indra Rajya Lakshmi, the granddaughter of Juddha Shumsher Jung Bahadur Rana and daughter of General Hari Shamsher Jang Bahadur Rana.
 Mahendra had three sons, Birendra, Gyanendra, and Dhirendra and three daughters Shanti, Sharada, and Shobha.
 His first wife, Crown Princess Indra died in 1950.

 In 1951 King Tribhuvan launched a successful political movement against the Ranas and established Nepal as a constitutional monarchy.
-Mahendra was not happy that King Tribhuvan had reduced the rights of the monarchy in the 1951 (2007 B.S) Interim Constitution while bidding farewell to the Rana dynasty after the 1951 revolution.
+Mahendra was not happy that King Tribhuvan had reduced the rights of the monarchy in the 1951 (2007 BS) Interim Constitution while bidding farewell to the Rana dynasty after the 1951 revolution.

-After the death of his first wife Indra Rajya in 1950, the then Prince Mahendra was in a love affair with sister in law, Ratna, but King Tribhuvan was planning to prevent his son from marrying Rana's daughter Ratna under any circumstances.
+After the death of his first wife Indra Rajya in 1950, the then Prince Mahendra was in a love affair with sister-in-law, Ratna, but King Tribhuvan was planning to prevent his son from marrying Rana's daughter Ratna under any circumstances.
 Prince Mahendra did not like the pressure of his father to marry the girl of his choice.
-King Tribhuvan, on the other hand, was not in favor of expanding relations with the Rana family, even more so with Shamsher's Clan.
+King Tribhuvan, on the other hand, was not in favor of expanding relations with the Rana family, even more so with the Shamsher clan.
 King Tribhuvan was outraged by the insult inflicted on him by Juddha Shamsher, but the dispute had been going on for a long time.
-In 1952,two years after the death of his queen, Mahendra married Indra's younger sister, Ratna Rajya Lakshmi Devi.
+In 1952, two years after the death of his queen, Mahendra married Indra's younger sister, Ratna Rajya Lakshmi Devi.
 This created bad relations between him and his father.
-This marriage produced no children as King Mahendra had married on the condition his personal life should not hinder his national duties and the queen agreed to be childless.
+This marriage produced no children, as King Mahendra had married on the condition his personal life should not hinder his national duties, and the queen agreed to be childless.

-Early reign

-Mahendra became the king of Nepal as the successor of King Tribhuvan.
-When King Tribhuvan left for Europe for treatment, Mahendra got the authority from the then King Tribhuvan.
-He inherited the throne aged 34 as a constitutional monarch.
 He became king on 13 March 1955 but his coronation took place on 2 May 1956 due to the one year mourning period of death of his father.